 You can get updates of an earthquake in Nepal from sites: http://seismonepal.gov.np/home

-Microseismic monitoring(It is a very fast and efficient tool to understand the seismotectonics of the region.) in Nepal started in November, 1978 by Department of Mines and Geology (DMG), Ministry of Industry, government of federal democratic republic of Nepal in collaboration with Laboratoire de Geophysique Appliquee, Paris University, France with the installation of first short period vertical seismic station Phulchoki (PKI) hilltop in the south of Kathmandu.
-The numbers of stations were augmented gradually to create the National Network consisting of 21 short period seismic stations in 1998 and 7 accelerometer stations in 2012.
+Microseismic monitoring(It is a very fast and efficient tool to understand the seismotectonics of the region.) in Nepal started in November 1978 by the Department of Mines and Geology (DMG), Ministry of Industry, government of the federal democratic republic of Nepal in collaboration with Laboratoire de Geophysique Appliquee, Paris University, France with the installation of first short period vertical seismic station Phulchoki (PKI) hilltop in the south of Kathmandu.
+The numbers of stations were augmented gradually to create the National Network consisting of 21 short-period seismic stations in 1998 and 7 accelerometer stations in 2012.
 The network is operated in collaboration with the Department of Analysis & Surveillance of Environment (DASE), France.
-The 21 short period seismic stations and 7 accelerometer stations occupy the Lesser Himalaya and Sub Himalayan terrain of Nepal Himalaya uniformly.
+The 21 short-period seismic stations and 7 accelerometer stations occupy the Lesser Himalaya and Sub Himalayan terrain of Nepal Himalaya uniformly.

 It is interesting to note that only earthquakes of magnitude 6.5 or above are known to cause damage in Nepal

 The first recorded earthquake in the history of Nepal took place on June 7, 1255 AD.
 2200 were killed including Abahya Malla( Malla Dynasty king of Nepal) Target Region: Kathmandu.
 The magnitude of the earthquake is said to be around 7.8 on the Richter scale.

 2. 1260 AD Earthquake

 This earthquake occurred during the reign of King Jayadev Malla.
 This is the next recorded big earthquake after 1255 AD.Target Region: Sagarmatha.
 The magnitude of the earthquake is said to be 7.1 on the Richter scale where 100 were killed.